erikadeal/portfolio-site/content/experience/lead-pipe.md

 +++

 Interned with an online publication to design and develop a custom WordPress theme.
-The site didn’t ship due to external factors, but I learned Sass, Grunt and Git along the way.
+The site didn't ship due to external factors, but I learned Sass, Grunt and Git along the way.